zhangzh-pku/OM1/README.md

 When you run `uv`, `unitree_sdk2_python` should be installed automatically as a python module.
 For ready access to the source and examples, you can also `git clone https://github.com/unitreerobotics/unitree_sdk2_python.git` to a convenient other location, but do not `pip3 install -e .` that installation unless you have lots of spare time and enjoy confusion.

 ### Testing Unitree DDS Communication

+> [!NOTE]
+> Unitree CycloneDDS communication will only work if your environment contains a path to a working CycloneDDS installation (set via `CYCLONEDDS_HOME`).

 In the terminal, execute: